Money Talks

 Alexander Hamilton, Report on the Subject of Manufactures, 1791

 Optimization of the means of production for the common good is an underlying concern of post-industrial economies.
 So much so that the 2025 Nobel Prize in Economics was awarded to three researchers for advances in the study of innovation and its influence on early-modern and modern economies.
-Yet as one of the laureates–Philippe Aghion of INSEAD and the London School of Economics–observed, the award also came at a time when neo-protectionism and steep declines in funding for basic research and innovation may well stall the astonishing progress witnessed/experienced since World War II, for which Keynes had such high hopes.
+Yet as one of the laureates–Philippe Aghion of the Collège de France, INSEAD, and the London School of Economics–observed, the award also came at a time when neo-protectionism and steep declines in funding for basic research and innovation may well stall the astonishing progress the economies of Europe and the United States experienced during much of the post-World War II era—a period of recovery and sustained expansion for which John Maynard Keynes had such high hopes:

-The bottom line?
-There’s much to think and learn about this summer, since economics, business, and finance and the innovations on which they thrive, are now —however strange as it may seem–the stuff of headlines and movies, as well as dreams.
-Mornings begin with a lecture/presentation plus Q and A. Afternoons typically start with highlights from news on business and finance (from Wall Street Journal, Financial Times, New York Times), “case studies,” films, secondary presentations, and group activities (“business plans” etc.).
-An all-day out-of-town field trip to Dallas to visit the Federal Reserve Bank and Goldman Sachs is included.
+The bottom line: Money Talks will temper optimism with realism, theory with pragmatism, and foresight with hindsight, while taking into account the insights of behavioral economics and the social implications of economic policy.
+There’s much to think and learn about this summer, since economics, business, and finance and the innovations on which they thrive, are now —however strange it may seem–the stuff of headlines and movies, as well as dreams.
+Mornings begin with a lecture/presentation plus Q and A. Afternoons typically start with highlights from news on business and finance reported by the Wall Street Journal, Financial Times, New York Times and other sources, case studies, films, secondary presentations, and group activities.
+An all-day, out-of-town field trip to Dallas to visit the Federal Reserve Bank and Goldman Sachs is included.

 Money Talks is open to high school students of special promise and ability who will be entering grades 10, 11, or 12 next fall or who will have just graduated from high school this spring.
 Admission is competitive – Wonderworks requires at least a 3.0 cumulative grade-point average plus a high level of achievement in relevant core subjects and commensurate scores on relevant sections of the PSAT/SAT or ACT.